hzzzzzhappy/Anonymous_Repository_of_MC4AD/README.md

 Hanzhe Liang, Aoran Wang, Jie Zhou, Xin Jin, Can Gao*, Jinbao Wang*

-\* Co-Corresponding
+\* Co-Corresponding.
 For the paper, you can check the following [link](https://arxiv.org/abs/2505.05901v2).